Thesis

 - Alignment concerns are orthogonal to moral status.
 Even if p-zombies are plausible, p-zombies can have game-theoretical standing and one’s optimal strategy entitles them to concern even absent true phenomenality.

 - There is a non-negligible probability that LLMs have a reasonable claim to moral status.
-Language models are capable of abstract representation, they are functionally stateful via KV recurrence, they demonstrate self-modeling both at the level of a character and as a text-prediction engine and there are grounds to claim that they perform global integration with respect to a unified value function isomorphic to valence.
+Language models are capable of abstract representation, are functionally stateful via KV recurrence, and demonstrate self-modeling both at the level of a character and as a text-prediction engine.
+There are also grounds to claim that they perform global integration with respect to a unified value function isomorphic to valence.
 These properties alone bring them in line with satisfying most plausible criteria for having functional consciousness.

 - The path from a claim of functional consciousness to true phenomenality is uncertain and may be entirely outside of a rational discourse.